DbugTech/DT-Site/README.md

 <!-- CALL_THE_PARTIAL -->
 ```

-let's say to add the `partials/_head.html` partial file to `home.html` for example you would add the following at the top of the `home.html` file
+let's say to add the `app/src/partials/_head.html` partial file to `app/src/home.html` for example you would add the following at the top of the `src/home.html` file

 ```html
 <!-- partial:partials/_head.html -->
 <!-- partial -->
 ```

+## Imprtant Note

+any file you need to remove from `app/src` please remember to put them in the `app/lib` folder